jrandl/buzzline-04-josiah-randleman/README.md

 ---

 ## Task 5.
-Start a Basic (File-based, not Kafka) Streaming Application
+Start a Basic (File-based, not Kafka) Sentiment Over Time Application

 This will take two terminals: